COVID-19 Updates: State of public health emergency declared.

 - Read the WCB review executive summary and recommendations (PDF, 376 KB)

-An independent three-member panel will conduct a formal review of the workers’ compensation system.
+An independent three-member panel conducted a formal review of the workers’ compensation system, including:

 - WCB’s governance and effectiveness